 Registration for the Conference will open on 15th March

 Senior clinicians: £75 (£50 for PMJ or HPT authors)

 Trainees: £50 (£30 for PMJ or HPT authors)

 Poster presenters and poster co-authors: free

 More on poster prizes and publication of accepted abstracts …

 Scientific Committee and Speakers include:

-Peter Barnes FRS, Imperial College; Professor Sue Carr, General Medical Council; Mark Caulfield, London; Bernard Cheung, Hong Kong; Martin Cowie, Imperial College, London; Wade Dimitri, Coventry; Jan Willem Elte, Gouda, The Netherlands; Albert Ferro, King‘s Medical School, London; Tim Nicholson, Institute of Psychiatry, Psychology & Neuroscience, King’s Medical School, London; Paul Nunn, London; Ken Redekop, Erasmus, Rotterdam, The Netherlands; Donald Singer, FPM, London; David Slovick, London; Dr Ros Taylor MBE, DL, London; Allister Vale, Birmingham; Scott Wright, Johns Hopkins Medical School, Baltimore, USA.
+Peter Barnes FRS, Imperial College; Professor Sue Carr, General Medical Council; Mark Caulfield, London; Bernard Cheung, Hong Kong; Professor Tahseen Chowdhury, Consultant in Diabetes, Royal London Hospital; Martin Cowie, Imperial College, London; Wade Dimitri, Coventry; Jan Willem Elte, Gouda, The Netherlands; Albert Ferro, King‘s Medical School, London; Michael Hulse, University of Warwick; John Launer, Postgraduate Medical Journal, London; Tim Nicholson, Institute of Psychiatry, Psychology & Neuroscience, King’s Medical School, London; Paul Nunn, London; Ken Redekop, Erasmus, Rotterdam, The Netherlands; Donald Singer, FPM, London; David Slovick, London; Dr Ros Taylor MBE, DL, London; Allister Vale, Birmingham; Scott Wright, Johns Hopkins Medical School, Baltimore, USA.

 - Translating genomics for clinical benefit: Mark Caulfield, Chief Executive and Chief Scientific Officer, Genomics England, Co-Director and Professor of Clinical Pharmacology, William Harvey Research Institute, Barts and the London